 TED spoke with Nicholas Negroponte in the days after the Haiti earthquake (and the day after the iPad was announced).
 OLPC’s pilot Give One, Get One program is undergoing a radical transformation that could easily be called Give One, Give Again.
 In late January, an email went out to the OLPC community announcing that if […]Continue reading

-A pioneer in the field of computer-aided design, Negroponte was perhaps best known for founding and directing MIT's Media Lab, which helped drive the multimedia revolution and now houses more than 500 researchers and staff.
-An original investor in WIRED (and the magazine's "patron saint"), for five years he penned a column exploring the frontiers of technology -- ideas that he expanded into his 1995 best-selling book Being Digital.
+A pioneer in the field of computer-aided design, Negroponte founded (and was the first director of) MIT's Media Lab, which helped drive the multimedia revolution and now houses more than 500 researchers and staff across a broad range of disciplines.
+An original investor in Wired (and the magazine's "patron saint"), for five years he penned a column exploring the frontiers of technology -- ideas that he expanded into his 1995 best-selling book Being Digital.
 An angel investor extraordinaire, he's funded more than 40 startups, and served on the boards of companies such as Motorola and Ambient Devices.

 But his latest effort, the One Laptop per Child project, may prove his most ambitious.
-The organization is manufacturing the XO (the "$100 laptop"), a wireless Internet-enabled, pedal-powered computer costing roughly $100.
-Negroponte hopes to put millions of these devices in the hands of the children in the developing world by 2010.
-Most recently, OLPC has managed to put an XO laptop in the hands of every schoolkid in Uruguay.
+The organization is designing, manufacturing and distributing low-cost, wireless Internet-enabled computers costing roughly $100 and aimed at children.
+Negroponte hopes to put millions of these devices in the hands of children in the developing world.

 Image source: Laptop.org (OLPC) An article in MIT’s Technology Review reports on a surprising new use for One Laptop Per Child’s user interface, Sugar.
 From the article: The open-source education software developed for the “$100 laptop” can now be loaded onto a $5 USB stick to run aging PCs and Macs with a new interface […]Continue reading